PaperFoxPaperFox

 Type a name to search existing PaperFox users.
 Selecting a user auto-fills their email and affiliation.
 You can also enter details manually for people not on PaperFox.

-System-Detected Conflicts
+System-Detected Co-author Conflicts

 PaperFox automatically identifies your co-authors from paper submissions on the platform.
 These appear under System-Detected Conflicts and update whenever a paper listing you as co-author is submitted.